 Given the recent COVID-19 pandemic and the wealth of misinformation, health literacy is more important than ever.
 Approximately 60 per cent of Canadian adults are unable to obtain, understand and act upon health information and services and to make appropriate health decisions on their own.
 The majority are seniors, new immigrants and unemployed individuals.

 People with low health literacy are more likely to misunderstand warning labels and are less likely to be able to identify their own medications, understand how to take their medications, and recognize the potential side effects.

 Since 1999, Health Literacy Month has been recognized in October.
 The month aims to bring attention to the importance of making health information easy to understand, and making the health care system easier to navigate.

 In celebration of Health Literacy Month, here are six health literacy tips for Canadians:

-- Your local pharmacist is a trusted health care professional: Your pharmacist can do things like help you quit smoking, offer information and counselling, and give you advice on how to take your medicine, as well as explain side effects of medication.
+- Your local pharmacist is a trusted health care professional: Your pharmacist can do things like help you quit smoking, offer information and counselling, administer some vaccines, give you advice on how to take your medicine, as well as explain side effects of medication.

 - It’s okay to ask questions: Dealing with medical professionals can be intimidating.
 If you don’t understand what your doctor or another health care professional tells you the first time, it’s okay to ask them to explain it another way.